-Article 6 For every thesis, each major shall select three candidates from its faculty members that are responsible for research guidance as Reviewing Committee members (hereafter referred to as Reviewing Member Candidates), one of them being the chief examiner, and brief the Dean of the Graduate School.
+Article 6 For every thesis, each major (for Master's of Science majors) or each program (for Master's of Engineering programs) shall select three candidates from its faculty members that are responsible for research guidance as Reviewing Committee members (hereafter referred to as Reviewing Member Candidates), one of them being the chief examiner, and brief the Dean of the Graduate School.
 However, if necessary, a full-time instructor of the Graduate School may be selected as a Reviewing Member Candidate.